-I’ll be spending this thanksgiving alone.
-I just got my first full-time job in 4 years.
-And unfortunately, I have to work on Thanksgiving this year and my wife is going to see her family in Minnesota.
-And yes, it sucks for all of the obvious reasons.
-But it’s also something I’m secretly looking forward to (well not so secretly since this is on the internet).
+I’ll be spending this Thanksgiving alone this year.
+I just got my first full-time job in four years.
+And unfortunately, I have to work on Thanksgiving this year while my wife is going to see her family in Minnesota.
+Yes, it sucks for all of the obvious reasons.
+But it’s also something I’m secretly looking forward to (well, not so secretly since this is on the internet).

 No family.
 I won’t be around the people I’m thankful for.
 I can’t relive my favorite memories with relatives and create new ones.
 I won’t be able to meet new relatives.
 And I won’t be able to gossip about my least favorite relatives with my most favorite ones.

-No coma inducing amount of food.
+No coma-inducing amount of food.
 This is the worst part.
-No sweet potatoe pie.
+No sweet potato pie.
 No stuffing.
 No mac and cheese.

-I’ll be alone.
-Usually, the holiday season for my family includes around 24 hours or more of travel for us.
-We’re either driving 12 hours one way to North Carolina or 6 hours one way to Minnesota.
-Then once we get to our destination we’re driving at least 4-5 extra hours to see more friends and family around the state.
-This Holiday season however, I’m pumped to be stationary.
+No traveling.
+Usually, the holiday season for my family includes at least 12 hours or more of travel for us.
+We’re either driving 12 hours one way to North Carolina or six hours one way to Minnesota.
+Then once we get to our destination we’re driving at least another four or five hours to see more friends and family around the state.
+This holiday season, I’m pumped to be stationary.

 I’m excited about eating less food.
-I usually end Thanksgiving weekend looking more like a stuffed Turkey than the one I ate.
-There’s so much food, and it “usually” all looks and tastes amazing.
-And because I don’t like to waste food I end up eating way more than I should.
-So this turkey day, I’ll most likely cook one of my favorite meals (pretty much anything deep fried) and be content without the extra calories.
+I usually end Thanksgiving weekend looking more like a stuffed turkey than the one I ate.
+There’s so much food, and it usually all looks and tastes amazing.
+And because I’m not particularly eager to waste food I end up eating way more than I should.
+So this Thanksgiving alone, I’ll probably cook one of my favorite meals (pretty much anything deep-fried) and be content without the extra calories and leftovers.